cynthiacd/big-o/README.md

 ## Assignment - Determine the big O
-Give the efficiency of each of the following code snippets.
+1) Give the efficiency of each of the following code snippets and
+2) Justify your answer

 ### Examples
 [Examples](examples.md)